Xbox One Exclusive Games Available Offline, Xbox One to Follow Soon

 “We have been asked [by the distributor] to include the Xbox One in our quarterly planning,” reveals a buyer for a large format consumer electronics store.
 He believes that his store should be stocking it around the beginning of Microsoft’s fiscal year – which starts in July – if not earlier.

-It would make sense to bring the Xbox One to offline retailers because the Xbox 360 is available at bigger chain stores like Croma and Landmark.
+Bringing the Xbox One to offline retailers would make sense because the Xbox 360 is available at bigger chain stores like Croma and Landmark.
 Something that was an online exclusive for the better part of a year.

 All of this would be in direct conflict with Microsoft India Chairman Bhaskar Pramanik’s comments on the matter earlier this year.
 He staunchly defended the company’s narrow distribution strategy.

-“We found that it actually helped us reduce our costs considerably because Xbox is a product that has a very niche and targeted [audience],” Pramanik said at the time.
-“The ability that we have when it is done through online is to really understand who is showing interest – what kind of customer, what is the background, the [customer] profile – that helps us with analytics and being a lot more efficient.
+“We found that it helped us reduce our costs considerably because Xbox is a product that has a very niche and targeted [the audience],” Pramanik said at the time.
+“The ability that we have when it is done online is to understand who is showing interest – what kind of customer, what is the background, the [customer] profile – that helps us with analytics and being a lot more efficient.
 We found that the online channel is a very efficient way in which to distribute products that may not require mass distribution.”